 I thought I’d prepared her properly.
 We’d read stories about first days at school where I’d changed the character’s name over to hers and I’d talked her through the routine – and the fun – she’d have when she got there.
 But there just wasn’t anything that felt concrete enough for her to draw on when she was feeling sad or overwhelmed during those first early days.

-And then one night while I was putting my three and a half year old son to bed, he came out with a nugget of gold that I’ve used ever since.
+Then one night while I was putting my three and a half year old son to bed, he came out with a nugget of gold that I’ve used ever since.

 As I kissed him goodnight, he said, “Mama, did you know that I’ve got an invisible string that connects my heart to yours?”
 I sort of just sat dumbfounded for a second, because it sounded so profound coming from such a little kid.
 It turns out that one day at kinder he was feeling sad and missing me, so his beautiful teacher sat him down and told him that mums and kids have an invisible string that connects their hearts together all the time, even when they’re not with each other.
 So whenever he was feeling happy or sad, he could give the string a little tug and know that I was with him.
-Yep, there were tears.
+Sweet, right?

 There are loads of other little tips you can try if you’ve got a little one battling with a bit of separation anxiety during childcare, kinder or school drop-offs.
 Here are a few that might make it easier…